gada1982/CarND-PID-Control-Project/README.md

 ![PID](https://github.com/gada1982/CarND-PID-Control-Project/blob/master/data_for_readme/PID%20-%20Udacity.png)

 ### Proportional (P) Part of the Controller
-The proportional part of the controller generates an output value that is proportional to the current error.
+The proportional part of the controller produces an output value that is directly proportional to the current error.
+This means the greater the deviation, the stronger is counter-steered.
 The result can be set by multiplying the error with a constant Kp (the proportional gain).
-The larger Kp is selected, the faster the controller reacts, but the more the output oscillates.
+The larger Kp is selected, the faster and stronger the controller reacts, but the more the output oscillates because of overshooting.

 **The following picture (taken from [WIKIPEDIA](https://en.wikipedia.org/wiki/PID_controller) shows the influence of Kp):**